laneyNL/BunnyPrep/README.md

 <ul>
   <li>Rabbit name will display the user’s chosen rabbit name</li>
   <li>Happiness gauge will display the rabbit’s level of happiness out of 10.</li>
-  <li>Total cost bar that will show the user the running total cost of owning a rabbit. </li>
+  <li>Total budget bar that will show the user the running total cost of owning a rabbit. </li>
   <li>The task bar will display to the user the current task that should be completed to progress in the game.</li>
   <li>The play area display will be where the user can interact with the rabbit.</li>
   <li>The right side will display a sidebar will all the facts the user has learned so far about rabbit care.</li>